1024mb/fdroid_metadata_generator/README.md

 The license extraction is done this way:

-1. If the app's website is a GitHub or a GitLab repository the license of the app is assumed to be the same than the license of the repository.
+1. If the app's website is a GitHub or a GitLab repository, the license of the app is assumed to be the same as the license of the repository.
 2. If the license from the repo doesn't match any licenses accepted by F-Droid (set in the `data` file) then "Other" will be used.
-3. If the app's website is not a repository "Copyright" will be assumed.
+3. If the app's website is not a repository, "Copyright" will be assumed.

-Packages not found and packages that had any data not found will be writen to a log file located by default in the same path than the program, the path can be configured with `-lp`/`--log-path`.
+Packages not found and packages that had any data not found will be writen to a log file located by default in the same program's directory, the path can be configured with `--log-path`.
 They are also printed at the end.

 -------------------------

-Don't forget to run these two commands after all the download is completed:
+Remember to run these two commands after all the download is completed:

 ```console
 fdroid rewritemeta